-The City will deduct from each employee's pay in the second pay period of each month the regular monthly Union dues for each employee in the bargaining unit who has filed with the City a payroll deduction authorization in the form attached hereto as Appendix F. The City will honor all executed payroll deduction authorization forms received not later than fifteen (15) working days (i.e., days the City's administrative offices are open) prior to the next deduction date.
+The City will deduct from each employee's pay in the second the first and second pay period of each month one-half of the regular monthly Union dues for each employee in the bargaining unit who has filed with the City a payroll deduction authorization form.
+Voluntary payroll deduction authorization is irrevocable and shall continue in effect, regardless of membership in the Union, unless it is cancelled by written notice to Central Payroll Department and the Treasurer of the Union, not less than ten (10) days and not more than twenty-five (25) days before any annual anniversary date of the employee's execution of a payroll deduction authorization, not less than ten (10) days and not more than twenty-five (25) days before any annual anniversary date of the effective date of a Collective Bargaining Agreement between the Union and the City of Columbus, or at or after the date of expiration or termination of the Collective Bargaining Agreement between the City of Columbus and the Union. in the The Union's payroll deduction authorization form is attached hereto as Appendix F. The City will honor all executed payroll deduction authorization forms received not later than fifteen (15) working days (i.e., days the City's administrative offices are open) prior to the next deduction date.